 Beginning in the 2016/17 academic year, AMOSSHE is supporting four projects in collaboration with Unite Students on the theme “student resilience in an accommodation setting”.
 Find out more about the special call for project proposals on this specific theme: call for proposals (members only).

-AMOSSHE is also funding three Student Services projects on member-led themes, beginning in 2016/17, designed to result in clear benefits to the wider student experience community.
+AMOSSHE also funded three Student Services projects on member-led themes, beginning in 2016/17, designed to result in clear benefits to the wider student experience community.
 Find out more about the call for project proposals.

 In February 2018 AMOSSHE launched the Resilience Toolkit: an open, online resource bank of research, case studies and practical tools to help Student Services professionals in higher education develop student resilience to stress, anxiety and similar barriers to achievement and success.